Limits of Reason: Provenance

 The Limits of Reason was first exhibited in 1926 in Rudolf Probst's Galerie Neue Kunst Fides in Dresden, along with 99 other tempera/water colors by Klee.

 German art dealer, art collector, journalist and publisher Alfred Flechtheim (1878–1937) acquired it for his private collection in 1928 and displayed it in his gallery in both 1928 and 1929.
 In 1931, he loaned it to the MoMa in New York.

 By 1958 the painting, which has the inventory number 14234, was owned by Theodor and Woty Werner.
-In 1971, with Erich Steingräber as museum director, through the Werners' legacy, Grenzen des Verstandes became part of the permanent collection of the Bavarian State Painting Collection—the Pinakothek der Moderne—Pinakothek museum of modern art in Munich.
+In 1971, with Erich Steingräber as museum director, through the Werners' legacy, Grenzen des Verstandes became part of the permanent collection of the Bavarian State Painting Collection.

 Description

 The work has been described as emblematic of "his most prolific period as a teacher" at the Bauhaus.
 The static nature of the perfect red sphere which appears frozen and floating in space, in the white primed canvas of the upper part of the painting, contrasts with the dynamic complicated filigree linear structure of the lower part of the painting.
 This work is reminiscent of that of Kasimir Malevich in both color and structure.
 In her article in The Atlantic, Veronique Greenwood described the gap between the two as a gap between the human capacity of reason and the human desire to fully understand.